 516 units

-Hyundai retailed 516 EVs in April, up 8.4 percent month on month, although volumes were down 31 percent compared to April 2025.
+Hyundai retailed 516 EVs in April, up 8.4 percent month on month but down 31 percent from April 2025.
 The Creta Electric and Ioniq 5 currently make up Hyundai’s EV portfolio in India.
-The Ioniq 5 also recently received a facelift with larger 84kWh battery and up to 690km range.
+Recently, the Ioniq 5 received a facelift with a larger 84kWh battery and up to 690km range.

 BYD